 Solar myth 3.
 Solar panels are large and ugly.

-Well, I guess it depends on your opinion!
-But we think this is incorrect.
+This one is quite subjective, but we think this is incorrect.
 Solar panels have become much less bulky and more efficient over the years.
-When farmers replace a petrol pump or diesel pump with the SF1 solar pump they are certainly making an aesthetically pleasing choice!
+When farmers replace a petrol pump or diesel pump with the SF1 solar pump they are certainly making an aesthetically pleasing choice.

 Solar myth 4.
 Solar panels require constant maintenance.

 Incorrect: Solar panels rarely require maintenance or cleaning.
 We sometimes find panels get dusty out in the field in dry conditions but this is quick and easy to rectify with a damp cloth.
-PV panels tend to have long warranties periods due to their robustness!
+PV panels tend to have long warranties periods (often around 25 years) due to their robustness.

 Solar myth 5.
 Solar panels cannot withstand harsh climates (heat, dust etc.).

-Incorrect: Solar systems and panels used with Futurepump solar pumps have proven to be virtually maintenance free (as above).
+Incorrect: Solar systems and panels used with Futurepump solar pumps have proven to be virtually maintenance free.
 The panel being made of a dark material optimises the absorption of light and also means the panels can get very hot in full sunshine; this does not reduce their lifetime.
-It does mean that care should be taken when moving the pump to avoid the risk of burns (health and safety!).
+It does mean that care should be taken when moving the pump to avoid the risk of burns.

 Solar myth 6.
 Solar is unreliable and inconsistent.